Phone: +33 1 60 72 48 50

-Leadership Development, Identity Dynamics, Personal and Professional Development and Change
+Leadership Development, Identity Dynamics, Systems Psychodynamics, Personal and Professional Learning & Development

 Leadership, Team Dynamics, Personal and Professional Development and Change, Coaching and Group Facilitation Skills

-Gianpiero Petriglieri (@gpetriglieri) is Associate Professor of Organisational Behaviour at INSEAD.
-He directs the Management Acceleration Programme, the school’s flagship executive programme for emerging leaders.
+Gianpiero Petriglieri (@gpetriglieri) is an Associate Professor of Organisational Behaviour at INSEAD.
+He directs the Management Acceleration Programme, the school’s flagship Executive Education programme for emerging leaders.
 He is an Academic Director of the INSEAD Initiative for Learning Innovation and Teaching Excellence.

-Gianpiero’s interests bridge the domains of leadership, identity, adult development, and experiential learning.
-His research explores how and where people develop and sustain the personal foundations and professional abilities to exercise leadership mindfully, effectively and responsibly.
+Gianpiero’s research interests bridge the domains of leadership, identity, and learning.
+His work focuses on how and where people become mindful, effective, and responsible leaders.
 He is particularly concerned with the development of leadership in the age of "nomadic professionalism," in which authenticity and mobility have replaced loyalty and advancement as hallmarks of virtue and success.

-In this context, he contends, a narrow focus on the acquisition of new knowledge and skills is inadequate—if not detrimental—to develop competent and trustworthy leaders.
-His research highlights the psychological, social and cultural functions of management learning and leadership development, and his teaching methods provide an example of how to perform those functions purposefully for the benefit of individuals, organizations and society at large.
+In this context, he contends, a narrow focus on the acquisition of new knowledge and skills is inadequate to develop competent and trustworthy leaders.
+His research casts a light on the psychological, social, and cultural functions of leadership development.
+His innovative teaching methods provide an example of how to perform these functions purposefully for the benefit of individuals, organisations, and society at large.

 Building on his research, Gianpiero has contributed to refining a unique approach to experiential leadership development that aims to deepen and accelerate the development of individual leaders as well as to broaden and strengthen leadership communities within and across organisations.
-Alongside the Management Acceleration Programme, he directs customized leadership development programmes for multinationals in a variety of industries.
-He teaches in several other INSEAD executive programmes, including The Leadership Transition and Consulting and Coaching for Change.
-He also consults and speaks widely on how to develop and exercise leadership in fast-changing, uncertain and diverse workplaces.
+Besides the Management Acceleration Programme, he directs customised leadership development programmes for multinationals in a variety of industries.
+He also speaks widely on how to develop and exercise leadership in fast-changing, uncertain, and diverse workplaces.

-Gianpiero holds a Medical Doctorate and a specialization in Psychiatry from the University of Catania Medical School, Italy, and a diploma in Advanced Organizational Consultation from the Tavistock Institute of Human Relations in London.
-He has practiced as a psychotherapist and often serves on the staff of group relations conferences in Europe and the United States.
+Gianpiero holds a Medical Doctorate and a specialisation in Psychiatry from the University of Catania Medical School, Italy, and a diploma in Advanced Organizational Consultation from the Tavistock Institute of Human Relations in London.
+He has practiced as a psychotherapist and served on the staff of group relations conferences in Europe and the United States.'

-- The Unwanted Self: Projective Identification in Leaders' Identity Work
+- Journal Articles - The Unwanted Self: Projective Identification in Leaders' Identity Work - Organization Studies

-- Up Close and Personal: Building Foundations for Leaders' Development through the Personalization of Management Learning - Academy of Management Learning and Education
+- Journal Articles - Up Close and Personal: Building Foundations for Leaders' Development through the Personalization of Management Learning - Academy of Management Learning and Education

-- Identity Workspaces: The Case of Business Schools - Academy of Management Learning and Education
+- Journal Articles - Identity Workspaces: The Case of Business Schools - Academy of Management Learning and Education

-- Stuck in a Moment: A Developmental Perspective on Impasses
+- Journal Articles - Stuck in a Moment: A Developmental Perspective on Impasses - Transactional Analysis Journal

-- Learning for Leadership: The 'Engineering' and 'Clinical' Approaches
+- Book Chapters - Learning for Leadership: The 'Engineering' and 'Clinical' Approaches - FT Prentice Hall

-- The Invisible Revealed: Collusion as an Entry to the Group Unconscious
+- Journal Articles - The Invisible Revealed: Collusion as an Entry to the Group Unconscious - Transactional Analysis Journal